harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### Is there a way to obtain data on monthly active users (MAU) on the Harness Platform?

 You can retrieve information about user logins from the audit log.
 If you need to do this through an API, we have an audit log API available.
 However, we do not have a consolidated view or report of all the users who have accessed the Harness platform.
-Nevertheless, you can use the audit log information mentioned above to obtain this data.

-### Can I safely utilize API Endpoints marked as beta?
+### Can I safely use API endpoints marked as beta?

-API Endpoints labeled as beta have been tested by our teams and are generally safe for consumption.
+API endpoints labeled as beta have been tested by our teams and are generally safe for consumption.
 However, we caution against using them for critical workloads, as they are not classified as stable yet.

 ### How can I find the status (failed/pass) and reason for a verification step using the graphQL API?